NerdBlud/nerdprojects/README.md

 # 🚀 NerdProjects

-Welcome to **NerdProjects**—a showcase of innovative and creative projects developed by **NerdBlud**.
+Welcome to **NerdProjects** a showcase of innovative and creative projects developed by **NerdBlud**.
 While we’re just getting started, this space will soon be filled with diverse and exciting software projects.
 Stay tuned!

 ## 📝 Overview